🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Laws About Boat Speed

-It's generally rather easy to figure out the speed limit when you're driving on a road.
+It's generally easy to figure out the speed limit when you're driving on a road.
 All you have to do is look for the posted speed limit sign.
 Knowing boat speed regulations laws is a bit trickier.

 The limits aren't always posted and can change based on a myriad of factors, including the type of waterway, time of day (or night), type of boat and more.